mojahidhasan/educationpower_reactjs_nodejs/README.md

 - **For production**:

-  From root directory (where .gitignore file is placed), run:
+  From the root directory (where .gitignore file is placed), run:

   ```bash
   npm run production
   ```

-  It will run `npm run build` from client to make optimized production build and then run the server `node server.js` after that.
+  It will run `npm run build` from the client to make an optimized production build and then run the server `node server.js` after that.

-  both commands are needed to run otherwise some data from server won't load such as courses data.
+  both commands are needed to run otherwise some data from the server won't load such as course data.